adelynarens/tableau-exercises/Class 1/Class-1-Certification-Practice-Questions.md

 **15. Which chart would best visualize the following scenario?**

-Wake Tech student enrollment by semester
+Wake Tech student enrollment by grade level (Freshman, Sophomore)

 A. Bar Chart